streetcoder10/Java_Programs/README.md

 # Streetcoder

-This repository contains some of the classic programming problems done in java and also some of the projects I did as a student both at UG and Graduate levels.
+Welcome to my GitHub Repository!

+This repo contains a collection of all the Java programs I wrote as a student at both Undergraduate and Gradaute Levels.
+I hope to keep adding to this repository regularly, feel free to use my programs and let me know of any errors you find thorugh mail.

 Follow my blog at streetcoder.org!

+Cheers!